prisma-labs/graphql-framework-experiment/README.md

 app.server.start()
 ```

-You will some static type errors.
+You will see some static type errors.
 These will go away once you boot your app.
 Give it a shot:

 ```
 $ yarn pumpkins dev